SummaryRead the full fact sheet

 - Know the side effects of your medication so that you know what is and isn’t normal.

 - Ask your doctor if your medication can be simplified.
 One way is to have the same kind of device for all your medications, so you don’t have to get used to several kinds.

-- Ask your doctor to give you a puffer that you feel comfortable with.
+- Ask your doctor to give you a device that you feel comfortable with.
 There are special aids for people who have trouble coordinating puffers.

 - Make sure you use your devices correctly.
 Ask your doctor, asthma educator or pharmacist to check your technique.

 - Create memory aids for yourself, like taking your medication before you brush your teeth in the morning and evening.

 Tips for parents and carers of children with asthma

 All the above tips also apply to children, but useful tips to help your child manage their asthma include:

 - Generally, your child can take their preventer medication before and after school, so they have less need for teacher supervision, and they avoid hassles from other children.

 - As your child gets older, involve them in decisions about their asthma medications and management.

 - Linking asthma medication to your child’s own goals can help.
 For instance, a child who loves sports will take asthma medication if they know it helps them to play better.

 Other medication and asthma triggers

 Medication that is known to trigger asthma symptoms in some people includes: